Revisiting the Last-Iterate Convergence of Stochastic Gradient Methods: Last-Iterate Convergence under Sub-Weibull Noise

-\end{thm} With almost the same step size in Theorem \ref{thm:convex-hp-improved-main}, we can also get rid of the extra $O(\log T)$ factor in Theorem \ref{thm:convex-hp-subweibull-main} to obtain the optimal dependence in time $T$ for non-smooth problems.
-The detailed version for any positive $\eta$ can be found in Appendix \ref{subsec:app-improved-subweibull}.
+With almost the same step size in Theorem \ref{thm:main-cvx-hp-optimal}, we can also get rid of the extra $O\left(\sqrt{\log T}\right)$ factor in Theorem \ref{thm:main-weibull-cvx-hp} to obtain the optimal dependence in time $T$.
+The detailed version for any positive $\eta$ can be found in Appendix \ref{subsec:weibull-cvx-hp-optimal}.